FAQ

 What's the difference between FCL and LCL for cat litter shipments?+

-FCL (Full Container Load) means you book an entire 40HQ container — about 1,500 cases at 18 lb.
+FCL (Full Container Load) means you book an entire 40HQ container, about 4,500 cases at 12 lb (~25 metric tons / 55,000 lb).
 LCL (Less than Container Load) means you book a portion and share with other shippers.
 LCL is feasible for trial orders but adds $1,200–2,500 in handling fees and 7–10 extra transit days.
 FCL becomes cheaper per pound at ~250 cases or more.

 How does pricing change between Tier 1, Tier 2, and Tier 3?+